 - The length of time between the court case and the man learning that he might be a father

 - The facts surrounding the case that led to doubt in paternity

 A Teaneck paternity attorney can help both men and women to determine the true parentage of a child.

 A Teaneck Paternity Lawyer Could Help Clarify Paternity

 A man who is the father of a child has equal rights to the mother concerning custody, visitation, and the ability to demand child support.
 On the other hand, fathers must provide all appropriate support if they do not hold physical custody.

-A Teaneck paternity lawyer may be able to help you.
+A Teaneck paternity lawyer can help you.
 They can work to explain the State’s paternity laws and what a person must do to establish the paternity of a child.
 While the law may presume fatherhood in some situations, any man may contest their fatherhood in court.
 At the same time, any woman who has good faith cause to believe a man to be a father can ask a court to order DNA testing.
-Contact a Teaneck paternity lawyer today to schedule an appointment.
+Contact us today to schedule an appointment.